Highlights of GOP compromise bill to overhaul tax code

-Republicans in Congress are barreling ahead on their sweeping revamp of the nation's tax code, with final votes in the House and Senate on Tuesday.
+Republicans in Congress are pressing the legislative finish line on their sweeping revamp of the nation's tax code, with a final vote in the House set for Wednesday.
 President Donald Trump is aching to sign it before Christmas.

 ———